Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-- height and elasticity of intervertebral discs.
+- height and elasticity of the intervertebral discs.

 In the cervical spine:

-- intervertebral discs have a large height;
+- intervertebral discs are of great height;

-- Individual vertebrae have a significant angle of inclination relative to each other;
+- individual vertebrae have a significant angle of inclination relative to each other;

-- profitable configuration of intervertebral joints;
+- advantageous configuration of intervertebral joints;

 All these circumstances provide greater mobility of the cervical spine as in: